November 2020 Update:

 Introduction:

-This is an update to the July 2020 report of high water levels in the Saugatuck and Douglas harbor area.
-Saugatuck and Douglas continued to experience high Kalamazoo Lake and River water levels through the end of 2020, but the water level is down significantly (~17 inches) from the record highs of the summer.
-Note that the present water level (approximately 581 ft. msl) is still significantly higher (approximately 31 inches) than the long term mean January elevation of Lake Michigan (approximately 578.4 ft. msl).
-The lake level forecast provided by the US Army Corps of Engineers (USACE) indicates that the water level over the next 6 months will be slightly below the record highs of last summer, but again above average in respect to the long-term mean.
-Many stakeholders are again asking what is going on and will the Lake level significantly go down?
-We will try to address these questions with this discussion, but note the predictions on future lake level are educated guesses by NOAA and USACE scientists and engineers based on modeling Mother Nature.
+This is an update to the May 2022 report of water levels in the Saugatuck and Douglas harbor area.
+Water levels in Saugatuck and Douglas have continued to recede toward the long-term average, having dropped significantly from the record high levels observed in summer 2020.
+The mean August 2022 water level (580.02 ft. msl) is approximately 25 inches below the summer 2020 peak, 9 inches below the August 2021 water level, and 8 inches higher than the long term mean August elevation.
+The lake level forecast provided by the US Army Corps of Engineers (USACE) indicates that the water level will decline through the next six months as part of the typical seasonal cycle, likely remaining above the long-term average but well below the record levels observed in 2020.
+This report will summarize the current state of the lake levels and look ahead to the forecasted levels, but note the predictions on future lake level are educated guesses by NOAA and USACE scientists and engineers based on modeling Mother Nature.

 Kalamazoo Lake and Lake Michigan are hydrostatically connected!
 This means that as Lake Michigan rises, so does the Kalamazoo Lake and River.
 Kalamazoo Lake is what is referred to as a drowned river mouth.